 - Authorize billers to take what you owe from your checking account

-These accounts usually don’t pay interest, but you probably don’t need to keep a large balance in checking anyway: just enough to cover your bills.
-That said, some high-yield and rewards checking accounts pay more than a basic savings account.
+These accounts usually don’t pay interest, but you don’t need to keep a large balance in checking anyway—just enough to cover your bills.
+That said, interest-bearing checking accounts do exist, but they usually don't pay more than a savings account would.

-Using a checking account is fairly simple: most people have their wages deposited in checking and use the money to pay expenses or transfer money out to other accounts.
+Using a checking account is fairly simple: You can have your wages directly deposited in your account and use the money to pay expenses or transfer money out to other accounts.

 Money Market Accounts

-These accounts with the strange name are like a blend of savings and checking accounts.
-They pay interest—often more than savings accounts—but it’s easy to spend your money using a debit card or by writing checks.
-The only catch is that banks limit the number of payments you can make out of the account (three per month is a common limit).
-These are good accounts for emergency savings or infrequent expenses.
+Money market accounts are like a blend of savings and checking accounts.
+They pay interest—often more than savings accounts—but it’s easier to spend your money from them because you can use a debit card or write checks.
+The only catch is that the government limits the number of withdrawals or transfers you can make with the account to six per statement cycle.
+These are typically good accounts for emergency savings or infrequent expenses.

 Certificate of Deposit (CD)

 Another option for earning more interest than your savings account is the certificate of deposit (CD).
-Also known as time deposits, CDs require that you commit to leaving your funds untouched for a certain amount of time.
+Banks require that you commit to leaving your CD funds untouched for a certain amount of time.
 In exchange, the bank pays you more—but you’ll have to pay a penalty if you cash out early.
-Terms vary from six months to five years, and longer maturities usually pay more.
+Terms usually vary from six months to five years, and longer maturities usually pay more.